-During the day the warped facade reflects the action of the busy street and the surrounding buildings.
+During the day the warped facade reflects the busy street action and the building around.
 In the evening the lighting effect highlights the happenings inside and draw the attention of passers by into the funnel like entry point.
-LoT’s approach was a concept as strong as the collector’s ambitions to establish a presence in the contemporary international art scene.